Impossible Larb (Made with Impossible™ Burger)

 Taster inhales larb and goes in for seconds: “Oh, wow!
 It’s amazing.
 Is it okay if I take more?”

 One of the things we love about larb is that it can be any sort of meal.
-If you’re having people over for a few beers, it’s the awe-inspiring, ice-breaking finger food.
+If you’re having a couple people over for a few beers, it’s the awe-inspiring finger food.
 If you’re having a light weeknight dinner, it’s the hearty deconstructed salad that comes together in five easy steps — and eats like a total treat.

 2 Tbsp sushi rice